caeleycolemansoderlund/Opioid-Risk-Radar/README.md

 ## Summary

+## Summary

-Opioid Risk Radar is a community-focused AI dashboard that predicts local overdose risks using public health and prescription data.
-It helps public health officials identify and act on emerging overdose hotspots before they escalate.
+Opioid Risk Radar is a community-focused AI dashboard that predicts overdose risk at the ZIP code or county level using real-time public health, prescription, and emergency response data.
+By combining logistic regression and clustering algorithms, the tool flags statistically significant spikes in opioid-related incidents and visualizes emerging hotspots on an interactive heatmap.
+This enables public health officials and outreach teams to deploy resources like naloxone, mobile clinics, or education efforts earlier—potentially saving lives before a crisis escalates.

 ---